 An existing off-premises sign that is allowed to remain in conformance with SMC 17C.240.250(B) shall be allowed to be relocated if necessitated for the accomplishment of a governmental public works project.
-This relocation of these off-premises signs for public works projects shall be subject to the limitations in subsections (a) through (f) below:
+This relocation of these off-premises signs for public works projects shall be subject to the limitations in subsections (a) through (ef) below:

 - a.
-No increase in square footage of off-premise sign copy shall be permitted.
+No increase in square footage of outdoor advertising display off-premise sign copy shall be permitted.
 These signs shall be replaced at the same size they existed at immediately prior to relocation. - b.
-No additional sign faces shall be added. - c.
-No increase in height of the existing off-premise sign shall be permitted except where needed to provide for minimum height clearance (from the ground to the bottom of the off-premises signs) to comply with roadway safety. - d.
-The off-premise sign shall be relocated along the same roadway it was removed from in the geographical vicinity and shall comply with the Scenic Vistas Act of 1971 (chapter 47.42 RCW and chapter 468-66 WAC) if located along a state highway.
+No additional outdoor advertising display sign faces shall be added. - c.
+No increase in height of the existing outdoor advertising display off-premise sign shall be permitted except where needed to provide for minimum height clearance (from the ground to the bottom of the off-premises signs) to comply with roadway safety. - d.
+The outdoor advertising display off-premise sign shall be relocated along the same roadway it was removed from in the geographical vicinity and shall comply with the Scenic Vistas Act of 1971 (chapter 47.42 RCW and chapter 468-66 WAC) if located along a state highway.
 For purposes of this provision, "the same roadway" shall be construed to be the actual street upon which said sign is currently located, and shall not be construed to incorporate any parallel streets that may function together with the actual street as a couplet. - e.
-The off-premise sign shall not be relocated to a site with a Center and Corridor zoning designation including CA zones, or located within an historic district, regardless of the zoning or district of the original sign location.
+The off-premise sign shall not be relocated to a site with a Center and Corridor zoning designation or located within an historic district, regardless of the zoning or district of the original sign location. - f.
+The relocation of the outdoor advertising display off-premise sign shall be subject to all current City of Spokane rules, regulations, and procedures relating to the regulation and control of off-premises signs, excepting size, height, and off premise advertising limitations.